gjwgit/patientpaths/README.md

-The other set of inputs are the proportion of the population in the ACT jurisdiction (2%), the number of beds in ICU (22),  the number of beds in wards (448), the number of beds in the emergency deprtment (202), and the total number of GPs (2,607).
+The other set of inputs are the proportion of the population in the ACT jurisdiction (2%), the number of beds in ICU (22),  the number of beds in wards (448), the number of beds in the emergency department (202), and the total number of GPs (2,607).

 Thus a spreadsheet of daily presentations is loaded in this demo,